aristanetworks/CloudEOS/terraform/README.md

 # Introduction

-This folder has Terraform scripts to launch and configure CloudEOS in various public clouds.
+The `module` folder has Terraform modules with multiple resources that are used together.
+We have created modules for VPC/VNET, Subnets, Routers and hosts.
+These modules are used to deploy and setup the Cloud Provider underlay on which CloudEOS overlay network fabric will be created.
+The `example` folder has pre defined network topologies that use these modules to build out a topology for you.

+## Modules
+The modules folder consists of the `cloudeos` folder which has subdirectories for `aws` and `azure`.

+# Deploying Topologies

+## Prerequisites
 *Note that following the instructions will cause instances to be launched in your public cloud and incur expenses.
 Make sure you destroy the resources after testing*

-# Prerequisites

-1) Public cloud account credentials eg AWS Access key and secret
+1) Public cloud account credentials eg. AWS Access key and secret
 2) Terraform installed on your laptop/server
-3) CloudVision access - Please contact your Arista rep or sales@arista.com to get access to CloudVision, Security webtoken for CloudVision, CloudEOS Terraform provider plugins
+3) CloudVision access - Please contact your Arista rep or sales@arista.com to get access to CloudVision(CVaaS) and create a security web token in CVaaS.
-4) Subscribe to Arista CloudEOS PAYG offer in the cloud marketplace
+4) Subscribe to the Arista CloudEOS PAYG offer in the cloud marketplace
 5) Create a Container in CloudVision which will be used to provision the routers.
 Steps are outlined in "CloudEOS MultiCloud Deployment Guide" (Please contact your Arista rep or sales@arista.com to get the guide)

 ## Installing Terraform

 Follow the steps at https://learn.hashicorp.com/terraform/getting-started/install.html

-## Get AWS and CloudEOS providers

-Since the CloudEOS Terraform provider isn't bundled with terraform yet please contact Arista to get terraform-cloudeos-plugin_latest.tar.gz and save it CloudEOS/terraform folder.

-'''
-cd CloudEOS/terraform
-./setup.sh
-'''

 ## Setup AWS Credentials

 Security credentials for AWS from your IT Team or from your AWS account; Terraform will need these to authenticate with AWS and create resources.

 Set the following environment variables in your shell
 - AWS_ACCESS_KEY_ID